Creating Application Rounds

 Period

-• This required setting ties the round to a specific application period.
+• Ties the round to an application period

 Name